How To Check Available Version Of A Package In Ubuntu Repositories

-This method has some added advantages over the command line way.
+This method has some additional advantages over the command line way.

 Hope this helps.
 That’s all for now.
-I will be here soon with another interesting article.
-Until then, stay tuned with OSTechNix, and please share this article to your social networks.
+I will be here soon with another interesting and useful article.
+Until then, stay tuned with OSTechNix, and please share this article to your social and professional networks.

 - Subscribe to our Email Newsletter : Sign Up Now

 - Download free E-Books and Videos : OSTechNix on TradePub

 - Connect with us: Facebook | Twitter | Google Plus | LinkedIn | RSS feeds